Best Pressure Washer for Cars

 Pressure Washing Procedure

-- First rinse the car completely with water to get rid of any loose dirt and dust accumulated on the surface.
+- First, rinse the car completely with water to get rid of any loose dirt and dust accumulated on the surface.
 Then use a chemical cleaning solution that is designed for cars, applying it all over the car.
-Be sure to follow the directions mentioned on the chemical packaging.
+Be sure to follow the directions mentioned in the chemical packaging.

-- Excess pressure tends to strip away decals and pin striping.
-But for the tires, truck bed, rocker panels and wheels using higher pressure helps as it removes dirt and grime easily from rubber and the crevices.
+- Excess pressure tends to strip away decals and pinstriping.
+But for the tires, truck bed, rocker panels and wheels using higher pressure help as it removes dirt and grime easily from rubber and the crevices.
+We recommend using something similar to a Greenworks Pressure Washer.

 - If your car suffers from spotting and you wish to completely get rid of this then use a non-spotting rinse solution.
 Either apply this solution over the affected regions of the car or mix it into the tank of the pressure washer.